Does Your Dog Have Allergies?

 The most common signs and symptoms of allergies include:

 The most common allergy symptoms in dogs are the skin reactions, regardless of the cause.
 And they can they can crop up at any age.
 Just because he didn’t have allergies as a puppy, doesn’t mean your dog won’t have them now that he’s an adult.
-Four of the most common types of allergies that might affect your dog are inhalant, food, contact and flea allergies.
+Inhalant, food, contact, and flea allergies are four of the most common types of allergies that might affect your dog.

-Inhalant allergies in dogs are caused by the same common allergens that affect you — dust, grass, trees, mold, pollen, ragweed, etc. They can be seasonal or persistent and, while some breeds (especially short-snouted breeds) may experience the same sniffly, sneezy symptoms you might suffer, skin reactions are most common.
-Inhalant allergies can often be treated with the same medications you take, but please don’t treat your dog’s allergies without veterinary supervision.
+Inhalant allergies in dogs are caused by the same common allergens that affect you—dust, grass, trees, mold, pollen, ragweed, etc. They can be seasonal or persistent and, while some breeds (especially short-snouted breeds) might experience the same sniffly, sneezy symptoms you might suffer, skin reactions are most common.
+Inhalant allergies often can be treated with the same medications you take, but please don’t treat your dog’s allergies without veterinary supervision.

 Food allergies can be the most difficult to diagnose and manage.
 Treatment involves a hit-and-miss approach involving a restricted diet and the gradual reintroduction of possible allergens to determine the culprit.
-Skin reactions to food allergies are common in dogs, but frequent vomiting or diarrhea can also be a sign.
-Keep in mind that if there is a change in your dog’s diet (or he just ate something he wasn’t supposed to), he may experience an episode of vomiting or diarrhea — this doesn’t necessarily mean your dog has an allergy.
+Skin reactions to food allergies are common in dogs, but frequent vomiting or diarrhea also can be a sign.
+Keep in mind that if there is a change in your dog’s diet (or he just ate something he wasn’t supposed to), he might experience an episode of vomiting or diarrhea, but this doesn’t necessarily mean your dog has an allergy.
 Watch and see if it becomes a persistent problem before scheduling a costly trip to the vet.